social-streets/the-slice/site-template/src/data/articles/potato-chicory-salad-recipe-oliver-rowe-quarantine-cooking.md

   - "features"
 featuredImage: "/images/Potato-chicory-salad-by-Oliver-Rowe.jpg"
 author: "tamsin-robinson"
-excerpt: "Local chef Oliver Rowe shares with us his adapatable, summery new potato &amp; chicory salad recipe as part of our weekly Quarantine Cooking series."
+description: "Local chef Oliver Rowe shares with us his adapatable, summery new potato &amp; chicory salad recipe as part of our weekly Quarantine Cooking series."
 ---

 This is the first recipe from local chef **Oliver Rowe** in our weekly series of quarantine cooking recipes – flexible dishes where you can add, subtract and adapt almost any of the ingredients you buy locally.